-4. Connect the SL2 to your computer
+4. Connect the Sixty-Two to your computer

-Using the provided USB cable, connect your SL2 to an available USB 2.0 port on your computer.
+Using the provided USB cable, connect either USB A or USB B to an available USB 2.0 port on your computer.
 Make sure you connect it directly to your computer and not through a hub or splitter.